huggingface/blog/image-search-datasets.md

 <img src="assets/53_image_search_datasets/steam_engine_search_results.jpg">

 Some of these results look fairly close to our input prompt.
-We can wrap this in a function so can more easily play around with different prompts
+We can wrap this in a function so we can more easily play around with different prompts

 ``` python
 def get_image_from_text(text_prompt, number_to_retrieve=9):